1,000+ Opportunities

 Projects are organized alphabetically by state and name.
 FY 2024 BIG Tier 2 Funded Application Summaries Brief summaries of projects funded in FY2024 through the competitive Tier 2 Boating Infrastructure Grant Program.
 Projects are organized alphabetically by state and name.

-Based on current listing details, eligibility includes: Agencies from the 50 States, the District of Columbia, the Commonwealths of Puerto Rico and the Northern Mariana Islands, and the territories of Guam, the U. S. Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Agencies from the 50 States, the District of Columbia, the Commonwealths of Puerto Rico and the Northern Mariana Islands, and the territories of Guam, the U. S. Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program